NWMO Community Investment Programs

 Support for Workplace Training

-Support for workplace training courses.
-Training courses must be relevant to the applicants workplace.
-Applicants must be an employee of a Huron-Kinloss business.
-Participants are eligible for 50% of the registration fee up to $100 per person.
+Support for workplace training courses are available for Huron-Kinloss businesses.
+Training courses must be relevant to the applicants workplace and participants are eligible for 50% of the registration fee up to $100 per person.
 Training opportunities may include health and safety training, computer courses and First Aid training.

 Pre-approval of your application is required.
 Proof that you have completed the program will be required.
 Limited funds are available.